Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Stability beyond the Standard Model

-As illustrated in Figure \ref{fig:mt_Hkin_instability_scale}, the presence of new physics at the scale $\Lambda$ shifts the Planckian minimum of the effective potential to smaller scales, or even eliminates it entirely.
+As illustrated in Figure \ref{fig:mt_Hkin_instability_scale}, the presence of new physics at the scale $\Lambda$ shifts the super-Planckian minimum of the effective potential to smaller scales, or even eliminates it entirely.
 This figure provides a direct representation of the different phases of the model at the time of symmetry breaking, i.e. at the onset of kinetic domination.
-In the absence of new physics, the classical dynamics of the Higgs fields must be generally checked for instability within the parameter space corresponding to the white area, while absolute stability is ensured only for top quark masses below the critical value of $\Bar m_t=171.035 \textrm{ GeV}$.
-If the inflationary scale $\mathcal{H}_{\rm kin}$ is significantly higher than the instability scale $\mu_{\rm inst}$, the potential lacks a barrier and only the high-scale vacuum is present.
-The inclusion of sextic interactions stabilises the potential by restoring convexity at high scales.
-A large cut-off scale $\Lambda$ is enough to ensure stability for low top quark masses, while a smaller $\Lambda$ can stabilise the potential for a wider range of masses.
-As a result, the critical boundary at $\Bar m_t$ shifts upwards, as indicated by the dashed lines in the figure, thus expanding the parameter space associated with absolutely stability.
-Notice that this analysis concerns only the overall vacuum structure of the potential at the time of symmetry breaking for a specific value of non-minimal coupling parameter and does not include the Higgs dynamics.\footnote{In general, for the parameter space under consideration, the Hubble scale at the end of the first semi-oscillation of the field is about three orders of magnitude smaller than $\mathcal{H}_{\rm kin}$.
+In the absence of new physics, the classical dynamics of the Higgs fields must be generally checked for instability within the parameter space corresponding to the white area, while absolute stability is ensured only for top-quark masses below the critical value of $\Bar m_t=170.886 \textrm{ GeV}$.
+If the inflationary scale $\mathcal{H}_{\rm kin}$ is sufficiently close to the instability scale $\mu_{\rm inst}$, the potential lacks a barrier due to the large contribution from the non-minimal coupling and only one high-scale vacuum is present.
+The inclusion of sextic interactions stabilises the potential by restoring convexity at sub-Planckian scales.
+When a barrier is present, a large cut-off scale $\Lambda$ is enough to ensure stability for low top-quark masses, while a smaller $\Lambda$ can stabilise the potential for a wider range of masses.
+As a result, the critical boundary at $\Bar m_t$ shifts upwards, as indicated by the dashed lines in the figure, thus expanding the parameter space associated with absolute stability.
+When the barrier is fully suppressed, the higher-order operator provides the presence of a high-scale vacuum below the Planck mass.
+Notice that this analysis concerns only the overall vacuum structure of the potential at the time of symmetry breaking for a specific value of non-minimal coupling parameter and does not include the Higgs dynamics.\footnote{In general, for the parameter space under consideration, the Hubble scale at the end of the first semi-oscillation of the field is about one order of magnitude smaller than $\mathcal{H}_{\rm kin}$.
 Qualitatively speaking, this difference shifts the black boundary in Figure \ref{fig:mt_Hkin_instability_scale} to higher values of $\mathcal{H}_{\rm kin}$.}